 Our dietary approach stands in defiance of an outdated model captured by big industry interests and returns people to real food that returns their body back to the vital state that nature intended.

-Intense Health combines efficient, effective, safe exercise, real food, technology and accountability to lead the industry in the one thing that matters – RESULTS
+Intense Health combines efficient, effective, safe exercise, real food, cutting edge technology and accountability, to lead the industry in the one thing that matters – RESULTS

 The Interlude Training Protocol